augustoamerico/expenses_fetcher/HowToContribute.md

 - Acceptance criteria: Plain-language checks the user can validate
 - Manual test steps: How to quickly exercise the change
 - Risk/rollback: Any risks and how to back out (e.g., revert one file)
+- Feature flags: Is this gated appropriately?
+Default safe?
+Documented in README/PR?
+- Migration note: If a feature is deprecated/disabled by default, include steps for users to enable or remove it from config.

 Known rough edges (safe improvements)
 - Default date format should be "%Y-%m-%d" throughout.